SFDO-Tooling/MetaCI/docs/running_docker.rst

     This environment variable represents the directory where the chromedriver package resides in the filesystem.
 CHROMEDRIVER_DIR is set for you in the Dockerfile.

-NODE_VERSION:
-    Environment variable used to set node version for download, defaults to the version set in the engines.node field of package.json.

-YARN_VERSION:
-    Environment variable used to set yarn version for download, defaults to the version set in the engines.yarn field of package.json.

 PYTHONUNBUFFERED:
     Environment variable set in Dockerfile used to not write .pyc files to Docker container